 Ρp is the density of the propellant.

 To obtain the internal volume of the tank, an ullage fraction must be taken into account (to prevent evaporation to cause an explosion).
-In this case, we consider the fraction is 10 percent.
+In this case, we consider the fraction to be 10 percent.

 The thickness of the spherical tank can be calculated considering that the wall has to sustain the internal pressure.
 The minimum thickness assuring a surface tension equal to a certain limit tension value (related to the material and to a safety margin) is calculated with the formula: